-If you are simply upgrading for new features that you probably don’t need, you’re probably better off waiting until the next update.
+If you are upgrading for new features, you probably don’t need them, and you’re probably better off waiting until the next update.

-Upgrading can be a hassle and you’ll likely want to wait for a few weeks after the release of a new version before doing so.
+Upgrading can be a hassle, and you’ll likely want to wait for a few weeks after releasing a new version before doing so.

 2. Do You Need Better Performance?

 If your software is performing poorly, it might be time to upgrade.
-The current version may work fine, but it could be getting bogged down by the growth of your company.
+The current version may work fine, but your company’s growth could bog it down.
 Or maybe you’re using a new feature that isn’t working well.

 By upgrading, you’ll have access to the latest and greatest versions of your software, which will help you keep up with the latest trends and provide you with better performance.

-In conclusion, when you’re running an architectural practice, it’s important to know how much of a budget you have to work with, and what kind of technology you need.
+In conclusion, when running an architectural practice, you must know how much of a budget you have to work with and what kind of technology you need.

-Choosing online software for business and practice management like PlanMan would be the best option.
+The best option is to choose online software for business and practice management like PlanMan.

-If you would be interested in seeing how PlanMan could improve your architect or town planning business, contact us today.
+Contact us today if you would be interested in seeing how PlanMan could improve your architect or town planning business.